 Maranatha Baptist Academy begins each school year with several days of activity for all students.
 The program is designed to allow faculty and students to get acquainted in a warm spiritual atmosphere.
 During these days, activities are designed to address the spiritual, social, emotional and physical aspects of a student’s life.

-- An eligible student must be a full-time student carrying at least five credits
+- An eligible student must be a full-time student carrying at least five credits (five full-time classes)

 - A failing grade in a class on the semester report card will result in three weeks ineligibility for the next semester.
 If a student earns two failing grades on a semester report card, one of the courses must be made up before the student can participate.